Skip to main content

 Best for: Practices already replacing legacy fax workflows with cloud fax, who want secure messaging in the same vendor relationship.

-Workflow gap: Bundle pricing can obscure which features are HIPAA-eligible under which contract terms.
-Confirm the BAA covers every Updox module you actually use.
+Workflow gap: Bundle pricing tends to obscure which features fall under HIPAA-eligible contract terms; the practice should confirm the BAA covers every Updox module deployed, module by module.

 5. Twilio (Programmable Messaging / Voice / Video)